 - Don’t release balloons or fire lanterns.
-This post covers why you should avoid or use biodegradable kites (avoid at dawn and dusk, when birds more likely flying).
+Avoid kites (esp. at dawn and dusk, when birds more likely flying).

 - Use zero waste feminine care.
 There are now many options as opposed to chlorine disposables.

 - Wash synthetics ((polyester, nylon, recycled plastic bottles), in a microplastic catch bag.
 It’s not perfect but better, than switch to natural fibres like cotton, hemp or linen.
 Choose compostable washable cloths over microfiber cloths.

 - If you holiday abroad in Florida or the Caribbean, avoid using jetskis, as these cause harm to marine wildlife (especially manatees – gentle sea cows).
 Follow boating codes to stay away and go slow.
 If you sail, see tips to be a greener boater (including taking a course to become a wildlife-friendly boater).

 - Do your bit to reduce your carbon footprint.
 Climate change is changing the temperature of the oceans, and also affects food and migration patterns.
 The more we can collectively do, the better.

 Most of us don’t have the knowledge or skills to know what to do.
 If you see an injured creature, stay away and call British Marine Life Rescue (the RSPCA or Coastguard can put you through) and follow their advice.
 Generally, you don’t return creatures to the sea, and never cover a whale’s blowhole as this is its nostrils, and you could stop it breathing if you do (it’s a mammal, not a fish).
 You may be asked to cover a creature with wet towels or hose them with buckets of water, but each situation is different.